-The best free media players
+The best free media player

 After 25 years of development, you might think Windows Media Player should have the power to handle all your video and audio needs.
 And yet, as you've probably noticed, it's still extremely limited, and won't even play some common file types without downloading extra components.

-Downloading an alternative media player can put an end to file compatibility woes; the best packages support just about every format, and some can even convert them to something more widely used.
+Downloading an alternative free media player can put an end to file compatibility woes; the best packages support just about every format, and some can even convert them to something more widely used.

 Problems with the video or audio file itself?
 Good media players can help there too, offering equalizers, compressors, color adjustments, video sharpening and a host of other tricks to improve playback.